FREQUENTLY ASKED QUESTIONS

 - £500,001 - £5,000,000

-Films over 5 minutes in length - There will be one category for all films over 5 minutes in length; however, depending on the volume of entries in this category this may be sub-divided at a later date.
+Longform (Films over 5 minutes in length) - There will be two categories for all films over 5 minutes in length; however, depending on the volume of entries in this category this may be sub-divided at a later date.
 If so this will be done so according to financial turnover of the charity for the previous reported accounts.

 Overall winner - There will be an overall winner award for the very best charity film of the year.
 This award will be picked by the judging panel from the shortlisted awards as part of the judges voting process.